 The first manager was a female DEI appointment, Annette Dean.
 Those familiar with the social-cultural environment in Boroko at the time would have advised it was not a suitable or safe place for an Australian woman to work.
 It was no surprise that Ms. Dean soon required a security guard to escort her between the carpark and her office each day.
 Apart from a few emails, she also failed to engage with Kokoda tour operators who had been trekking Kokoda for 18 years prior to her arrival.
 She seemed to be overwhelmed and returned to Australia soon after.

 Dean was replaced by Rod Hillman who had a background in evironmental management but did not have any commercial business management qualifications or any experience in military heritage or pilgrimage tourism.
-But more importantly he had no knowledge of the Melanesian Way as it was hsi first trip to PNG.
+But more importantly he had no knowledge of the Melanesian Way as it was his first trip to PNG.

 The following links provide an overview of the outcomes of the Annette Dean – Rod Hillman era of management: